bdusell/singularity-tutorial/README.md

 Googling "X docker" and taking note of the name of the image.

-Also, because your program's environment is self-contained, it is not affected by changes to the CRC's software and is no longer susceptible to "software rot."
-There is also no longer a need to rely on the CRC's modules via `module load`.
-Because the container is portable, it will also run just as well on your local machine as on the CRC.
+Also, because your program's environment is self-contained, it is not affected by changes to the HPC cluster's software and is no longer susceptible to "software rot."
+Because the container is portable, it will also run just as well on your local machine as on the HPC cluster.
 In the age of containers, "it runs on my machine" is no longer an excuse.

 ## Basic Workflow